lorenzlally/install-and-configure-file-server-role/README.md

 </p>

 <h1>Windows Server</h1>
-Imagine this scenario: you are using the CorpFiles16 server as a file server.
+Imagine this scenario: you're using the CorpFiles16 server as a file server.
 You can do basic file server management for network users, but you need to be able to perform the following file server management tasks:

 - Define policies that prevent users from saving .wmv files in the home folders stored on the server.
 - Share files with UNIX-based clients.